tarantool/cartridge-cli/README.md

 cartridge start app_1.router_1 # start single instance
 ```

-To stop one or more running instances use:
+To stop one or more running instances, use:

 ```
 cartridge stop [APP_NAME[.INSTANCE_NAME]] [options]